Blaisorblade/dot-iris/00Artifact-README.md

 We provide a tarball with:
 - this source code;
-- generated HTML in `golden-html` - start browsing from [`golden-html/coqdoc/index.html`](golden-html/coqdoc/index.html);
+- generated Coqdoc in `golden-html` - start browsing from [`golden-html/coqdoc/index.html`](golden-html/coqdoc/index.html);
 - a slightly updated version of the paper, in [`gdot-icfp20-artifact-eval-icfp20.pdf`](gdot-icfp20-artifact-eval-icfp20.pdf),